 - Green Top Bunching (65 days) has bright red roots with superior tops for greens

 - Golden (55 days) has a lovely buttery yellow color and a sweet, mild flavor

 - Di Chioggia (50 days) is an Italian heirloom known for its striped red and white interior, sweet, mild taste and early maturation.

-Whichever type of beet variety you decide to grow, most beets can be stored for several weeks, either in a bag in the refrigerator, in a root cellar or outdoor pit dug into the ground prior to freezing.
-Beets store best at 32 F. (0 C.) with 95 percent humidity.
+Whichever type of beet variety you decide to grow, most beets can be stored for several weeks, either in a bag in the refrigerator, in a root cellar, or outdoor pit dug into the ground prior to freezing.
+Beets store best at 32 degrees F. (0 C.) with 95 percent humidity.